-In 2019 a new methodology was first deployed which calculates emissions for each individual vehicle in the Dutch car fleet using a bottom-up method which takes annual mileages per vehicle (based on odometer readings) as a starting point.
-This methodology is based on determining emissions bottom-up, on the level of license plates (per vehicle), and is applied for emissions of NOx, NMVOC, NH3, CO, CO2, N2O, CH4 and EC and combustion and wear emissions of PM.
-This methodology was used to (re)calculate emissions for 2012, 2015 and 2018 and subsequent years.
-The emissions for the years 2005 till 2017 (excluding 2012 and 2015) were recalculated in order to establish a consistent timeseries.
-To this end, the road type distribution and emission factors of the vehicle categories underlying the emission calculations were linearly interpolated between 2004 (methodology from Klein et al.) and 2012 (bottom-up methodology) and between 2012 and 2015 (bottom-up methodology).
+In 2019, a new methodology was first deployed which calculates emissions for each individual vehicle in the Dutch car fleet using a bottom-up method which takes annual mileages per vehicle (based on odometer readings) as a starting point.
+This methodology is based on determining emissions bottom-up, on the level of license plates (per vehicle), and is applied for emissions of NOx, NMVOC, NH3, CO, CO2, N2O, CH4 and elemental carbon (EC) and combustion and wear emissions of PM.

+The time-series are calculated in a three-step approach.
+First, emissions for the years 2018 and later are calculated with the bottom-up approach.
+Secondly, emissions for the period 2009-2017 are extrapolated backwards by using the detailed fleet information (mileages, emission factors) from the bottom-up calculation and removing the vehicles that have not yet been registered for each previous year.
+Age-dependent characteristics (like number of cold starts or road type distribution per year) are applied based on the build year (and age) of the vehicles.
+The total results are then scaled to the yearly total mileages.
+Finally, the emissions for the years 2005 till 2008 were recalculated in order to establish a consistent timeseries.
+To this end, the road type distribution and emission factors of the vehicle categories underlying the emission calculations were linearly interpolated between 2004 (methodology from Klein et al.) and 2009 (bottom-up extrapolation).